 Apart from this, it also avails to you a comfortable 18km stretch of white sandy beaches to explore, relax, and enjoy.

 Active nightlife does exist here.
-This is evidenced by the existence of numerous night clubs, bars music concerts, and restaurants.
+That is evident by the existence of numerous night clubs, bars music concerts, and restaurants.

 This notwithstanding, its coastal strip of Syracuse has perhaps some of the most beautiful beaches that the entire island of Sicily has to offer.

-Your visit to this beach, therefore, gives you so much more than you actually bargained for.
+Your visit to this beach, therefore, gives you so much more than you bargained for.
 You get to enjoy the water sport, beach activity, and excellent sightseeing opportunities.

 Sciacca is in its bare form and shapes a fishing port city.
 Located at the south of Sicily, this venue is an embodiment of numerous attractions.

-By far the best reason for a visit to this locale is as a layover in the course of a journey to any destination in North Africa or the entire Mediterranean world.
+Visit this locale is as a layover in the course of a journey to any destination in North Africa or the entire Mediterranean world.